A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Conclusions and Discussion

 \section{Conclusions and Discussion}

-After a statistical study of a sample of X-class flares with heliographic angle no greater than 45$\degree$ since SDO's launch, and further quantitative measurement of key parameters related to the magnetic field change, we reach the the main conclusions are as follow.
+After a statistical study of a sample of X-class flares with heliographic angle no greater than 45$\degree$ since SDO's launch, and further quantitative measurement of key parameters related to the magnetic field change, we reach the the main conclusions as follows.

-First, most but not all the X-class solar flares would implement magnetic imprints on the photosphere.
-In our sample of 17 flares, we observe that the horizontal field in two flare events in AR 12192 nearly remains unchanged during the eruptive time, like the behavior in the quiet time (see Figure \ref{fig:map2}(g)-(h)).
-We also find that one of the event corresponds to a very small CME event, and the other has no associated CME event, which are might be restricted by strong background fields (see \citep{Sun2015-APJL-2041-8205-804-2-L28}.
-Actually, such flares without a CME are called confined flares, which either generate no CME eruptions or eruptions that finally fail to escape the Sun (e.g., \citep{Ji2003-APJL-1538-4357-595-2-L135}).
-Our statistical study aims to explore the question presented by \cite{Xudong2017_0004-637X-839-1-67}: \textit{whether are the magnetic imprints universal?}, our result suggests a positive answer for eruptive X-class flares.
-We still need to explore whether such conclusion is also applicable to M-class or C-class flares.
+First, most but not all the X-class solar flares would implement magnetic imprints at PIL on the photosphere.
+In our samples of {20 flares}, we observe that the horizontal field in one flare event in AR 11944 and three flare events in AR 12192 nearly remain unchanged at PIL during the flare time, similar to the behavior in the post-flare time (see Figure \ref{fig:map3}). {Our statistical study aims to explore the question presented by \cite{Xudong2017_0004-637X-839-1-67}: \textit{are the magnetic imprints universal?}} { The four aforementioned Type \RN{3} examples suggest that the magnetic imprints may not be universal in X-class flares, where categorization of the magnetic imprints is necessary.
+We still need to explore whether the universality exists in M-class or C-class flares.}

-Second, we find that the magnetic imprints of X-class flares are located not only near the PIL (see \cite{Wangshuo2012a_2041-8205-745-2-L17}; \cite{song2016relationship}; \cite{Xudong2017_0004-637X-839-1-67}) but also near the umbra in some cases (see Region 2 in Figure \ref{fig:map2}(e)-(f)).
-This new finding needs to be checked with more observations and awaits a theoretical explanation.
-We need to clarify how this is related to the magnetic imprints usually found near the PIL, as can be explained in terms of the tether-cutting model \citep{Hudson2000_1538-4357-531-1-L75} or the implosion model \citep{Hudson2000_1538-4357-531-1-L75}), or if a completely new model is required.
+Second, we find that the magnetic imprints of X-class flares are located not only at the PIL (see \citealt{Wangshuo2012a_2041-8205-745-2-L17}; \citealt{song2016relationship}; \citealt{Xudong2017_0004-637X-839-1-67}) but also at the penumbra in some cases (see Region 2 in Figure \ref{fig:map2}(e)--(f)); or not at PIL (see Figure \ref{fig:map3}).
+This new finding needs to be checked with more observations and awaits a theoretical explanation. {We need to clarify how the change at the penumbra is related to the magnetic imprints that are usually found at the PIL, as it is not easily explained by the tether-cutting model \citep{Moore2001_0004-637X-552-2-833}.}